evernym/verity-sdk/VerityApplicationProtocolExtensions.md

 * `credentialData` defines the credential details.
 Contains:
     * `id` unique identifier for the credential
     * `credDefId` resolver for a credential definition
-    * `credentialFields` **optional** attribute is an array of credential attribute fields with the specified params defined in the credential definition
+    * `credentialValues` key-value pairs of credential attribute fields with the specified params defined in the credential definition
     * `price` **optional** price for credential

 #### Notes